 According to U.S. law, a CRBA is proof of U.S. citizenship and may be used to obtain a U.S. passport and register for school, among other purposes.

 The child’s parents may choose to apply for a U.S. passport for the child at the same time that they apply for a CRBA.
 Parents may also choose to apply only for a U.S. passport for the child.
-Like a CRBA, a full validity, unexpired U.S. passport is proof of U.S. citizenship.
+Like a CRBA, a full validity U.S. passport is proof of U.S. citizenship.

 Parents of a child born abroad to a U.S. citizen or citizens should apply for a CRBA and/or a U.S. passport for the child as soon as possible.
-Failure to promptly document a child who meets the statutory requirements for acquiring U.S. citizenship at birth may cause problems for the parents and the child when attempting to establish the child’s U.S. citizenship and eligibility for the rights and benefits of U.S. citizenship, including entry into the United States.
+Failure to quickly document a child who meets the requirements for acquiring U.S. citizenship at birth may cause problems for the parents and the child when attempting to establish the child’s U.S. citizenship and eligibility for the rights and benefits of U.S. citizenship, including entry into the United States.
 By law, U.S. citizens, including dual nationals, must use a U.S. passport to enter and leave the United States.

 If you are a U.S. citizen and have a child overseas, you should report his or her birth as soon as possible so that a Consular Report of Birth Abroad can be issued as an official record of the child's claim to U.S. citizenship.
 Report the birth of your child abroad at the nearest U.S. embassy or consulate.
 Check the American Citizens Services portion of the webpage for the nearest Embassy or Consulate in the country where your child was born for further instructions about how to apply for a CRBA.
 Please note: